 Xenophon's Hipparchicus, Commander of Cavalry

 Xenophon's Hipparchicus, (ιππαρχικος) is a "how to" book for those aspiring to command cavalry.
-Specifically addressed to the leaders of the Athenian standing cavalry force, it should be read with reference to Xenophon's Memorabilia, III, 3, 1-3, where Socrates raises questions about the duties of the Hipparch.
+Specifically addressed to the leaders of the Athenian standing cavalry force, it should be read in parallel with his Memorabilia, III, 3, 1-3, where Socrates raises questions about the duties of the Hipparch.
 The perspective and outlook, as well as some of the issues discussed - like readiness, logistics, maintenance, and esprit de corps - will certainly be familiar to a modern armored cavalry regiment commander and staff.
-Even more important, and at the core of renewed interest in Xenophon, at least among students of warfare, the lessons of leadership buried in the brief text - the use of deception and being visible on the battlefield, the "favor" of the gods (fortuna) - are as relevant today as they were in the cavalry clashes during the 4th Century BC wars of the Greek city states.
+Even more important, and at the core of renewed interest in Xenophon, at least among students of warfare, the lessons of leadership buried in the brief text - the use of deception and being visible on the battlefield, the "favor" of the gods (fortuna) - are as relevant today as they were in the cavalry clashes during the wars of the Greek city states.